shayghc/arcade-game/README.md

 ## Scoring
 1. Your will increase your game score by one every time you player reaches the water without colliding with an enemy.
-2. Every time you collide with an enemy you will lose one point from your game score.
+2. Every time you collide with an enemy you will lose one point from your game score (Zero is the minimum, the score will not progress to negative values).

 ## Win Condition
 You will receive a game won message once you reach the water for the tenth time.
 A pop-up will offer the chance to play a new game.